Constructing Algorithmic Authority: How Multi-Channel Networks (MCNs) Govern Live-Streaming Labor in China: Findings: MCNs’ Discursive Construction of Algorithms (RQ1)

-Unlike internal folk theories, which circulate among MCN staff as tentative, probabilistic tools for interpreting platform behavior, external folk theories are simplified and confident theories constructed for streamers.
-These externally projected theories serve two strategic purposes: first, they attract and retain labor by portraying algorithmic success as predictable and achievable, thereby encouraging newcomers to join and existing streamers to continue; second, they stimulate financial investment by persuading streamers to purchase services, equipment, or training packages under the belief that these will enhance their algorithmic performance, allowing MCNs to profit from these sales.
+But the logic does not stop at internal risk distribution.
+Just as MCNs construct algorithmic interpretation internally to manage uncertainty, they also construct simplified algorithmic interpretation externally—targeted at streamers.
+Unlike internal interpretation, which circulate among MCN staff as tentative, probabilistic tools for interpreting platform behavior, external interpretations are simplified and confident theories constructed for streamers.
+These externally projected interpretations serve two strategic purposes: first, they attract and retain labor by portraying algorithmic success as predictable and achievable, thereby encouraging newcomers to join and existing streamers to continue; second, they stimulate financial investment by persuading streamers to purchase services, equipment, or training packages under the belief that these will enhance their algorithmic performance, allowing MCNs to profit from these sales.

-While most algorithmic interpretations remain speculative for MCNs, certain practices appear to yield consistent, if not guaranteed, results.
-For example, some MCNs staffs (Such as M3, M4, M8, M9) report success in boosting algorithmic visibility by inputting large numbers of real-user accounts as followers for new streamers or by orchestrating coordinated entry of verified user accounts into live-stream rooms.
-These strategies are believed to trigger the algorithm’s visibility mechanisms, resulting in increased exposure and higher likelihood of recommendation.
-However, it is crucial to emphasize that even these seemingly “effective” tactics operate within a system of high variability and limited transparency.
-What works under one live-streaming platform version or for one streamer may not hold for another, reinforcing the broader uncertainty that underpins MCNs’ dual theorization of algorithms.
-Moreover, for most ordinary streamers, MCNs are often unwilling to invest significant resources into these tactics, given the high costs and uncertain returns.
-Thus, in this study, we do not seek to examine how MCNs develop sophisticated understandings of platform algorithms in order to manipulate them—indeed, in our fieldwork, MCNs rarely invested substantial effort in decoding or directly manipulating the algorithm, which they largely viewed as infeasible, unrewarding, and not worth the effort given the high uncertainty and low return.
-Rather, our focus lies in how MCNs construct and mobilize algorithmic folk theories—as organizational narratives—to manage algorithmic uncertainty, structure labor practices, and sustain control over streamers within the live-streaming ecosystem, a strategy that, in the context of our sampled Chinese MCNs, represents a more direct and prevalent path to profitability than algorithmic manipulation.
+In this study, we do not seek to fully examine how MCNs develop sophisticated understandings of platform algorithms in order to manipulate them—indeed.
+In our fieldwork, MCNs rarely invested substantial effort in decoding or directly manipulating the algorithm, which they largely viewed as infeasible, unrewarding, and not worth the effort given the high uncertainty and low return.
+Rather, our focus lies in how MCNs construct and mobilize discursive construction of algorithms—as organizational narratives—to manage algorithmic uncertainty, structure labor practices, and sustain control over streamers within the live-streaming ecosystem.
+This is a strategy that, in the context of our sampled Chinese MCNs, represents a more direct and prevalent path to profitability than algorithmic manipulation.